Sacsayhuaman, Cusco & Inca Ruins Day Tour

 Temple of the Sun

 We pick you up from your hotel at 8:30 am.
-Our private vehicle starts first with an uphill 20-minute drive high to the hills above Cusco.
+Our private vehicle starts first with a 20-minute uphill drive to the hills above Cusco.

-This day trip is ideal for acclimatisation in the high altitudes of Cusco (3,400m/11,155ft).
+This day trip is ideal for acclimatisation at high altitude in Cusco (3,400m/11,155ft).
 Our first port of call is Puca Pucara.

 More about Puca Pucara